 Control simulations were run, in which no populations were affected by demographic events and were therefore only subject to the processes of gene flow, drift, and mutation.
-Dispersal was the only parameter varied for the controls, resulting in three control scenarios (Table 1).
-We evaluated the FPR of these control scenarios (no need for FNR because there are no true positives/false negatives so it was always equal to 0).
-When describing the performance of other scenarios with similar dispersal parameters, we always used these control values as a reference.
+Dispersal was the only parameter that varied among the control simulations, resulting in three control scenarios (Table 1).
+We evaluated the FPR of these control scenarios; there was no need to compute FNR because there were no true positives/false negatives so it was always equal to 0).
+When describing the performance of other scenarios with similar dispersal parameters, we always used these control values as reference.

 Software CDMetaPOP runs on Python 2.7 (Landguth, Bearlin, et al., 2017).
 We used the R software (R Core Team, 2019) in the RStudio IDE (RStudio Team, 2018) for all analyses and illustration.
 We used the adegenet (Jombart, 2008; Jombart & Ahmed, 2011), pegas (Paradis, 2010), and adespatial (Dray et al., 2019) R packages for calculations.